mspnp/performance-optimization/ChattyIO/docs/ChattyIO.md

 ### Using data access statistics

-Examining data access statistics and other information provided by a data store acting as the repository can yield some useful information, such as which queries being repeated most frequently.
-For example, Windows Azure SQL Database provides access to query statistics using the Query Performance pane in the management portal.
+Examining data access statistics and other information provided by the data store acting as the repository can produce some useful information about the frequency with which the data store is accessed and the data that is requested.
+Windows Azure SQL Database provides access to query statistics using the Query Performance pane in the management portal.
 This pane shows information about all recently executed queries:

 ![The Query Performance pan in the Windows Azure SQL Database management portal][QueryPerformance1]

 The `Run Count` column in the results indicates how frequently each query is run.
-In this case, the following queries have been executed a significant number of times:
+In this case, the following queries have been executed a significant number of times by the load-test:

 **SQL**
 ```SQL